mrptato/mrptato/README.md

 ###
 <h1 align="center">👋 Hi there, my name is Mariano!</h1>

 🙂 Glad to know you are reading this, I hope you find it interesting.
-I'm a full stack developer and engineer with experience in HTML, CSS and Javascript.
+I'm a full stack developer and engineer with experience in HTML, CSS, Javascript and TypeScript.
 I have some work done on React - Redux, Styled Components, CSS Modules, Node JS, Express, PostgreSQL and MongoDB.

 ⚡ With energy and the will to advance in this exciting world, I am dedicating myself full time to continue developing these skills.